eagle840/killercoda-labs/ELK/step2.md

 You will then be able to use the Analytics -> Discover page to search that index pattern.

+! note the following is based on the docker config,  for native elk stack config is usually under /etc/<product>/

 ## Logstash

-In our docker-ompose we have mapped the logstash config file  to the local logstash folder
+In our docker-compose we have mapped the logstash config file  to the local logstash folder

 `cat logstash/logstash.conf`{{exec}}